usnistgov/FIPS201/_Frontmatter/announcement.md

 # 13. Where to Obtain Copies of the Standard. {#f-13}

-This publication is available through the Internet by accessing <https://csrc.nist.gov/publications/>.
+This publication is available through the internet by accessing <https://csrc.nist.gov/publications/>.
 Other computer security publications are available at the same website.